treefrogframework/treefrog-framework/docs/user-guide/en/generator/index.md

 Notice that when the underscore is removed, the next character is capitalized.
 You may completely ignore any distinction between singular and plural word forms.

-## Generator Sub-commands
+## Generator Sub-Commands

-Here are the usage rules for the tspawn command.
+Here are the usage rules for the tspawn command:

 ```
 $ tspawn -h